leifan8440/minibot-wow/README.md

 Besides, as **MiniBot CLI** can launch in “silent mode”, you could also choose the hard but more customized way to do OEM by building your own software.

-## Affordable Subscription Price
+## Low Cost

-A fortified kernel with revolutionary framework comes at a very affordable price.
+A fortified kernel with revolutionary framework only requires a small amount of donation for subscription.
 Don’t forget that you only need to subscribe once in one place, and you get everything needed!
-We only sell monthly subscriptions at maximum, while short period trial subscriptions are also available **FOR FREE** (limited time for now).
-Moreover, the dual version support is included in one single subscription so you don’t need to pay extra for Retail and Classic versions separately!
+We only ask for monthly subscriptions at maximum.
+And if you are only casual users, the trials are also available **FOR FREE** (limited time for now).
+Moreover, the dual version support is included in one single subscription so you don’t have to subscribe extra to Retail and Classic versions separately!

 [Back to Top](#home)